Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

-1.6.2 Bugfix show wrong columns on open file.
-The maximum timeout for link response can be set in options.

-1.6.1 Bugfix Paste Insert (Ctrl-i)

-1.6 Multi language support of English, French, German, Spanish, Russia, Chinese.
-It's from automatic translation, if you have better translation, please send me a message.

-1.5.5 better undo/redo UI, SPACE is now the logical AND for find text function

-1.5.4 Multi-threading for link check, up to 20 parallel tasks, can be selected in settings.
-Big performance increase.

-1.5.3 Result of link check is stored a re-scan is often not necessary (force re-scan with Alt-click).

-1.5.2 bugfix for *Fill cells from Clipboard* function, rtmp (links cannot be tested) and links with Error 403 are now marked with gray and can be selected separately. *Fill cells from Clipboard* can be activated with Ctrl-v.

   Special thanks to dobbelina for helpful ideas and testing, improved the usablility a lot.